RN35 - Sociology of Migration

 Our main goal is to strengthen a dialogue amongst younger and established scholars studying diverse aspects of migration in Europe.
 We also circulate news concerning scientific events linked to migration studies via our mailing list to which you are welcome to subscribe (see further information on the website).

-- Coordinator: Kenneth Horvath, University of Lucerne (Switzerland)
+- Kenneth Horvath, University of Lucerne (Switzerland)

-- Catherine Delcroix, University of Strasbourg (France)
+- Kaja Skowronska, University of Nantes (France)

 - Berta Álvarez-Miranda (Spain)